Times have changed and contraception, even emergency contraception (also known as "The Morning-After-Pill") are now widely available in Ireland.

 You might want to check up on how to get medical help in Ireland for the complete picture.

-But generally speaking, your point of contact is the GP you are registered with (or any doctor that'll accept you on short notice), a family planning clinic (which you'd find in larger towns only), or any pharmacist.
+Generally speaking, if you need a prescription of any sort, your point of contact is the GP you are registered with (or any doctor that'll accept you on short notice), a family planning clinic (which you'd find in larger towns only), or any pharmacist.
 They will be able to advise you on the emergency contraception options open to you.

 Options?
-Yes, there are three main options open to anybody wishing to avoid an unplanned pregnancy.
+Yes, there are three main options open to anybody wishing to avoid an unplanned pregnancy while in Ireland.
 These depend on when your last period occurred, and on how time has passed since you had unprotected sex.

 Option 1 - The 3-Day-Pill